 Doctors use blood sugar charts to set target goals and monitor diabetes treatment plans.
 Blood sugar charts also help those with diabetes assess and self-monitor their blood sugar test results.

 The ideal blood sugar level for an individual depends on when in the day they carry out blood glucose monitoring, as well as when they last ate.

 In this article, we provide some charts that demonstrate the ideal blood sugar levels throughout the day.
 We also explain the importance of staying within the recommended ranges.

 Blood sugar charts act as a reference guide for blood sugar test results.
 As such, blood sugar charts are important tools for diabetes management.

-A1C blood sugar recommendations are frequently included in blood sugar charts.
-A1C results are often described as both a percentage and an average blood sugar level in mg/dL.
+Doctors often provide A1C blood sugar recommendations in blood sugar charts.
+They tend to give A1C results as both a percentage and an average blood sugar level in milligrams per deciliter (mg/dl).

-An A1C test measures the average sugar levels over a 3-month period, which gives a wider insight into a person's overall management of their blood sugar levels.
+An A1C test measures a person's average blood sugar levels over a 3-month period, which gives a wider insight into their overall management of their blood sugar levels.

 Appropriate blood sugar levels vary throughout the day and from person to person.